|Legler Systems Company|||||CR System|||||Contact Us|||||Help|||||Home||||

 1. Automatic matching of paid or cleared checks against those issued by the company, including the automatic setting of a Check-Status code to indicate the current status (issued, voided, cleared, etc.) of each check number in the CR System.

 2. Ability to import/export check information to/from the CR System is done using procedure CR09, where the user specifies the data fields to be processed.
-Alternatively, procedure DB18 can be used to import or export check payment data in a comma separated value (csv) format.
+Alternatively, procedure DB18 can be used to import or export check payment data in a comma separated value (csv) format to a separate Text File.

 3. Multiple bank checking accounts are supported in the Legler CR System by specifying different Bank-ID codes.